 Review articles and Seminars

 Review articles on selected clinical and basic topics of interest for the readers of the Journal of Hepatology and will be solicited by the Editors.
 Review articles are expected to be clear, concise and updated.
 The maximum length is 5000 words.
 The inclusion of a maximum of 8 high quality tables and/or coloured figures to summarize critical points is highly desirable.
-Reviews should include at least one Key Point Box, with a maximum of 5 bullet points that briefly summarizes the content of the review.
+Reviews should include 5 to 10 key points that briefly summarize or highlight the main content of the article.
 References should not exceed a maximum of 150.

 Seminars articles will be focused on a broad subject, typically multi-authored, describing basic, translational and clinical aspects of a problem and can be as long as 9000 words.
 The inclusion of a maximum of 12 high quality tables and/or coloured figures to summarize critical points is highly desirable.
-Seminars should include at least one Key Point Box, with a maximum of 5 bullet points that briefly summarizes the content of the review.
+Seminars should include 5 to 10 key points that briefly summarize or highlight the main content of the article.
 References should not exceed a maximum of 300.

 The Journal of Hepatology will contain special sections that focus on one or more specific topics within the hepatology field.
 All special sections will be solicited by the Editors.